dusk-network/piecrust/docs/on-disk-datastore.md

             contract_1
             contract_2
         memory/   # Contract memories
-            contract_1
-            contract_2
+            contract_1/
+                00000000 # Memory pages
+                00010000
+                00020000
+            contract_2/
+                00000000
+                00010000
         index    # Contract memory hashes
 ```

 ### Another Commit

-When can then start a new session using `Root1` as a base commit, and make some
+When can then start a new session using `root_1` as a base commit, and make some
 modifications to the state by performing transactions.
 Let's say that we made
-some modifications to `contract_1`'s memory, and deploy a new contract with
+some modifications to `contract_1`'s first memory page, and deploy a new
-identifier `contract_3`.
-We can then commit to those changes forming a new commit
+contract with identifier `contract_3`.
+We can then commit to those changes
-with `root_2`.
+forming a new commit with `root_2`.

 The directory will then look like this: